abbydata/3mtt_Projects/911-call-analysis-project-using-python-on-jupyter-notebook/readme.md

 # 911 Calls Analysis Project

 ## Project Overview
-This project analyzes a real-world 911 emergency calls dataset using Python in Jupyter Notebook.
-The aim was to uncover patterns in emergency call activity by examining time, location, and reason for calls, with the goal of supporting better decision-making for public safety and emergency response planning.
+This project analyses a real-world 911 emergency calls dataset using Python in Jupyter Notebook.
+The aim was to uncover patterns in emergency call activity by examining the time, location, and reasons for calls to support better decision-making for public safety and emergency response planning.

 ## Executive Summary
 This analysis explored 663,522 emergency calls to identify the most common reasons for calls, peak days and hours of activity, monthly trends, and the townships and zip codes with the highest call volume.
 The findings show that EMS calls dominate the dataset, that call activity peaks in the afternoon and evening, and that certain locations consistently report more emergency incidents than others.